fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Apr 14
 {% include alert.html class='danger' title='DUE: Executive Summary' text="
-Come to class with an executive summary of (one of the readings we skipped due to an extended spring break): Wendee Nicole, "[Secret Ingredients](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3620743/)."
+Come to class with an executive summary of (one of the readings we skipped due to an extended spring break): Wendee Nicole, [Secret Ingredients](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3620743/).
 An excellent summary will draw widely from relevant readings and class discussions.
 Consult the [Executive Summary Writing Guide](exec-summary-guide).
 "%}

 - No required reading for today, but start reading ahead for Thursday